vinitaparasrampuria/IMC-Revisiting-TCP/README.md

   Example output from running the command is ''
 * On the router: run `bash /local/repository/cloudlab-scripts/setup-edge.sh` and confirm that you see about **100 Mbps** sum throughput for multiple flows (on average 10 Mbps for each of the 10 flows), 100 Mbps throughput for single flow, and 0-2 ms RTT.
 * On the router: run `bash /local/repository/cloudlab-scripts/generate-flows.sh 20 1000000 1 1 1800 reno 1 1`.
-  Example output from running the command is ''
+  Example output from running the command is `CCA,Duration of Expt(sec),Base RTT(ms),Total Bandwidth(Kbps),Sum of sq of BW,Flow Count,JFI
+  reno,1800,20,95791,922660429,10,0.9945062552368332`
 * On the router: run `bash /local/repository/cloudlab-scripts/generate-flows.sh 20 1000000 1 1 1800 cubic 1 1`.
   Example output from running the command is ''
 * On the router: run `bash /local/repository/cloudlab-scripts/generate-flows.sh 20 1000000 1 1 1800 bbr 1 1`.
   Example output from running the command is ''

+  Combined output of all the above experiment can be found at [JFI.csv](https://github.com/vinitaparasrampuria/IMC-Revisiting-TCP/blob/main/cloudlab-outputs/jfi.csv)

 To validate this finding on FABRIC: